ewindso/ios-parse-titanium-module/README.md

 iOS Parse.com Module for Appcelerator Titanium
 ===========================================

 Feel free to download com.elijahwindsor.parsemodule.iphone-1.0.zip to use it as-is without compiling.
+However, you'll still need to clone this repository somewhere, and change a line in module.xcconfig (as shown below).

 To compile, clone the repository, and edit module.xcconfig and change -F"/Users/ewindsor/Documents/Titanium Studio Workspace/parsemodule" to the fulle path of where you have cloned the repository.